-On September 17th, 2018, IBM Cloud Video (formerly Ustream) will be sunsetting free streaming.
+On September 17th, 2018, IBM Watson Media (formerly Ustream) will be sunsetting free streaming.

 As part of this change, your free account will no longer be able to broadcast or have viewers watch your content.

 To keep your videos and access to our video streaming platform, please upgrade to a paid plan before August 1.
 This will also provide you with lots of premium features.

 If you decide not to upgrade, please make sure to download all of your videos and data, because you will not be able to log in and use our product starting August 1st.
 Normally content remains on free accounts to be watched and downloaded for 30 days, but after August 1st you will not be able to log in and download these stored videos nor will they be watchable by viewers.

 Note: The plans and pricing page will be updated on August 1st to match the upgraded plans described in this blog post.